Things You'll Need

 Cut a 4-inch section of 1/4-inch diameter wooden dowel.
 Spray paint it copper.
 Let the paint dry.
 Glue the dowel to the backside of the star with viscous craft glue.

 Insert string lights inside the decorated glass bottle.
-Place the star atop the glass Christmas tree bottle.
+Place the star atop the empty bottle Christmas tree.